Rocky Mountain Blizzard 20 Review

 The Blizzard 20 is comfortable and confidence-inspiring on the descents.
 That is thanks mostly to its more modern geometry and slacker head tube angle.
 Of course, it's still a rigid fat bike, so it's best at cruising around mellow terrain at moderate speeds, but this bike feels more stable and composed at speed and in rougher and steeper terrain than most.
 The component specification is budget-oriented, but it works well enough on the descents.

 In Rocky Mountain's quest to make the Blizzard ride like a "proper mountain bike," they broke the fat bike geometry mold and gave it a slacker head tube angle than any other fat bike we've tested.
 Testers were quick to note just how much more "normal" this bike felt to ride, and how capable and composed it felt when rolling down anything outside of the typical mellow fat bike terrain.
 Sure, it's only about a degree and a half slacker than the average fat bike head tube angle, but it makes a very big and very noticeable difference in this bike's downhill performance.
-Add to that a long-ish 1200mm wheelbase and moderate length chainstays, and it's no wonder that this bike rides a bit more like a modern trail hardtail.
+Add to that a long-ish 1200mm wheelbase and moderate-length chainstays, and it's no wonder that this bike rides a bit more like a modern trail hardtail.
 It may sacrifice a little in the handling department as a result, but that could also have something to do with the 35+ lb weight and 4.8-inch wide tires.
 Body position is comfortable, with a longer reach and a somewhat roomy cockpit.

-This is the least expensive model in this review, and its component spec doesn't exactly turn heads.
+Its component spec doesn't exactly turn heads.
 It is completely functional, however, so there really isn't much to complain about either.
 The Blizzard comes ready to ride some snow, sand, or other soft conditions with a big ol' 4.8-inch Maxxis Minion FBF up front and an FBR in the rear.
 These tires are massive with a relatively aggressive tread pattern and can be run at very low pressures to dampen vibration and impact and increase their traction.
 The cockpit setup is generally quite comfortable with a proper 780mm wide handlebar and short stem.
 The seatpost is rigid, but Rocky Mountain thoughtfully spec'd a quick-release seatpost clamp to expedite saddle height changes for the descents.
 The quick-release seems trivial, but it is much better than pulling out a multi-tool every time you want to lower your saddle.
 The Shimano MT200 brakes aren't impressively powerful, but they work well enough in most fat biking situations.

 The Blizzard 20 performs relatively well on the climbs.
 It's far from the fastest or liveliest on the uphills due mostly to its weight, but it works just fine for casual fat bike riders.
 The geometry is comfortable, and the components are functional even if they aren't flashy.